TUDelft-CITG/HOS-prob-design-25/info.md

 Unless you send a new email for the next assignment that is turned in, we will assume your group has remained unchanged.

 Although the assignments are meant to be completed in class, this may not always be the case depending on your schedule.
-In case you have issues with your group members completing an assignment outside of class, or for any other reason, contact Robert immediately.
+In case you have issues with your group members completing an assignment outside of class, or for any other reason, contact Patricia immediately.

 <!--